KenB773/KubeCart/README.md

 - IAM policies must be carefully configured for eksctl + EKS
 - Kubernetes services expose pods via a load balancer or cluster IP
-- Debugging `InvalidImageName` and `403` errors is part of real dev life
+- Debugging `InvalidImageName` and `403` errors is part of real dev life...
-- But the manual `kubectl set image` rollout used to troubleshoot stale container caching - I don't think I've ever been quite so frustrated during a debug 🙃
+- ...But the manual `kubectl set image` rollout used to troubleshoot stale container caching - I don't think I've ever been quite so frustrated during a debug 🙃
+- Migrating from EC2-based EKS to serverless Cloud Run for simplified hosting
+- Debugging persistent 404 issues using route isolation (Blueprints)
+- Working with multiple cloud providers and container registries